-DESCRIPTIONS OF OUR 17 MATERIAL ISSUES ESG Material Issue Description Energy efficiency & GHG emissions As an energy company, we understand the importance of increasing our energy efficiency and limiting the unavoidable impact our operation has in emitting greenhouse and other gases.
+DESCRIPTIONS OF OUR 17 MATERIAL ISSUES ESG Categorization Material Issue Description Energy efficiency & GHG emissions As an energy company, we understand the importance of increasing our energy efficiency and limiting the unavoidable impact our operation has in emitting greenhouse and other gases.
 We thus consider this issue as material and employ a robust policy framework which helps us keep our carbon footprint as low as possible.
 ENVIRONMENTAL ISSUES Waste & hazardous materials management Apart from being aligned with all applicable legislation, we are always busy finding ways and take action to reduce, minimize, and/or eliminate the quantity of waste and toxicity of hazardous materials that are used, stored, or disposed.
 Environmental investments We strive to ensure a high level of environmental protection by incorporating in its annual investment plan environmental investments (e.g. infrastructure refurbishments) which aim at improving the Group's overall environmental performance.
 Low-carbon products We actively combat climate change by developing products which have a low carbon footprint (lower emissions) during their manufacturing process.
 Occupational Health & Safety As an industrial company, protection of Health and Safety of our people is highly material and one of our main priorities across our operations.
 We therefore demonstrate our obligation to provide a secure and fair workplace by taking all the necessary measures to prevent and effectively tackle occupational hazards.
-SOCIAL & LABOUR ISSUES Employment Practiceswith a working environment in which they of by promoting their wellbeing, acquiring tal professionals, measuring work satisfaction volunteering initiatives and community co evaluating performance, and having a grie mechanism for complaints etc. We are a responsible employer, providing our employees with a working environment in which they can thrive, by promoting their wellbeing, acquiring talented professionals, measuring work satisfaction, offering volunteering initiatives and community contribution, evaluating performance, and having a grievance mechanism for complaints etc. LADOUR ISSUES Employee education & training Development of our human capital is of great importance to us and for that reason we offer our employees and contractors training and educational programs which promote personal/professional growth and better performance.
+SOCIAL & LABOUR ISSUES Employment Practices We are a responsible employer, providing our employees with a working environment in which they can thrive, by promoting their wellbeing, acquiring talented professionals, measuring work satisfaction, offering volunteering initiatives and community contribution, evaluating performance, and having a grievance mechanism for complaints etc. LABOUR ISSUES Employee education & training Development of our human capital is of great importance to us and for that reason we offer our employees and contractors training and educational programs which promote personal/professional growth and better performance.
 Equal opportunities, diversity and human rights We are committed in providing a workplace where human rights are respected and diversities are greatly valued.
 Our aim is that all employees enjoy the same rights and are treated fairly.